 Henry F. Hall Building

 A number of social sciences academic departments are concentrated in the Hall Building.
 There are also numerous classrooms, engineering teaching and research labs, the Concordia Theatre (formerly called the D.B.
-Clarke Theatre, and student spaces, including student associations, the Hive Café, Reggie's Pub and the People's Potato.
+Clarke Theatre), and student spaces, including student associations, the Hive Café, Reggie's Pub and the People's Potato.